jperez29/phase_2_final/README.md

 The discovery of antibiotics has helped slow down the spread of infectious diseases, but the misused and overused of them are creating antibiotic-resistant bacteria.
 It is critical to keep track of infectious diseases as they are a major public health problem.

 [source](https://www.sciencedirect.com/topics/immunology-and-microbiology/infectious-diseases)

+The goal of this project is to analyse the spread of infectious diseases in California.